MB ChB Medicine (4.5-year degree)

 Stethoscopes

 Our students need to purchase a stethoscope as part of their medical training.
-They can acquire it themselves, or through us once they join the medical school.
+Students can seek advice from clinical staff.

 Visits to Hospitals and GP Practices